SohamNaik26/gully_guru/README.md

    - What formula should be used to calculate the fair price of a player?
    - Should fair price be based on performance, original price, or a combination?
    - How often should fair prices be recalculated?

+# How to play

+# GullyGuru Fantasy Cricket - User Journey & Points Guide

+## User Journey: From Joining to Season End

+1. **First-Time Setup**: After joining a GullyGuru group in Telegram, start a private chat with the bot using `/start` to register and name your team.

+2. **Initial Squad Selection**: Use `/squad` in private chat to select 15-18 players for your initial team within your 100 credit budget.

+3. **Draft Phase**: Players wanted by multiple members enter the auction queue.
+Use the group chat to view contested players.

+4. **Auction Participation**: When a contested player appears in auction (via `/next_player`), place your bids in the group chat to secure them.

+5. **Team Completion**: After auctions conclude, check your final team with `/my_team`.
+Any missing slots are auto-filled to ensure a complete squad.

+6. **Pre-Gameweek Planning**: Before matches begin, set your playing XI from your squad to maximize potential points.

+7. **Live Scoring**: During matches, player performances are updated in real-time, with points accumulating based on their actions.

+8. **Weekly Transfer Window**: At the end of each gameweek, use `/release_players` to release underperforming players and participate in the new mini-auction.

+9. **Season Progress**: Track your position on the leaderboard as the season progresses, making strategic transfers to optimize your team.

+10. **Season Conclusion**: At the end of the tournament, final rankings determine the gully champion.

+## Points Calculation System

+11. **Dream11-Style Scoring**: Points are awarded for batting, bowling, and fielding actions similar to Dream11:
+    - Runs: 1 point per run
+    - Boundaries: Bonus points (4 for fours, 6 for sixes)
+    - Wickets: 25 points per wicket
+    - Catches/Stumpings: 10 points each
+    - Economy rate bonuses for bowlers
+    - Strike rate bonuses for batsmen

+12. **Unique Teams**: Unlike Dream11, each player can only be owned by one participant, making strategic selection crucial.

+13. **Captain Bonus**: Your designated captain earns 2x points, while vice-captain earns 1.5x points.

+14. **Performance Bonuses**: Additional points for milestones (centuries, five-wicket hauls, etc.).

+15. **Transfer Strategy**: Weekly transfers allow adapting to player form and injuries, with limited transfers to encourage long-term planning.

+16. **Transfer Market**: Players released enter a mini-auction where remaining budget and team needs determine bidding strategy.

+17. **Budget Management**: Each player has a dynamic value that can increase/decrease based on performance, affecting your transfer capabilities.

+18. **Team Balance**: Maintain a balanced squad across batting, bowling, and all-rounder categories to maximize point potential.

+19. **Matchup Strategy**: Consider upcoming fixtures when selecting players for your XI each week.

+20. **Long-term Planning**: Balance immediate points potential against future transfer flexibility for tournament knockout stages.

+*Note: All team management is done in private chat with the bot, while auction and gully-wide activities happen in the group chat.*